Preparing your lips

 Add a dab of gloss on top of your lipstick for some extra shine.
 Apply it to just the center of your bottom lip.
 Smack your lips together to spread the gloss.
 If you aren't a fan of lipstick, you can forego the lipstick altogether and just use gloss.

 Lip gloss comes in many forms, the most popular being wands, tubes and pots.
 Gloss provides shine along with a bit of color.
-Many glosses also come flavored.
 Avoid using too much gloss because it tends to get sticky and messy.

-When choosing lipstick or gloss this season, shades of berry and plum are top choices.
-True reds are also very popular.
-Avoid brick reds and oranges, which tend to make teeth look yellow.
+When choosing lip color this season, shades of fuchsia, plum and berry are hot choices.
+True reds, bluish reds and cherry reds are also very popular.
+Avoid brick reds, corals and oranges, which tend to make teeth look yellow.

 If you are looking for a hot new pink that's bold without being overpowering, then NARS semi-matte lipstick in Funny Face (NARS, $26) is your answer.
 This amazing lipstick is long-wearing and smooth — the perfect combination.

 You can't beat shades of wine and plum for fall.
 Tom Ford's high-impact, long-lasting Bruised Plum lipstick (Neiman Marcus, $46) is one of the hottest colors of the season.
 This lipstick features specially-treated color pigments so what you see (in the bullet) is what you get.